GChristensen/enso-portable/readme.md

 ---

-Description: the Enso Launcher application allows to launch programs found in the Windows Start menu (or picked manually using the `learn as open' command) and perform many other operations with text command line, triggered by pressing the CAPSLOCK key.
+Description: the Enso Launcher application allows to launch programs found in the Windows Start menu (or picked manually using the `learn as open' command) and perform many other operations with text command line triggered by pressing the CAPSLOCK key.
 It's possible to create your own commands using the Python programming language.

 [Download](https://github.com/downloads/GChristensen/enso-portable/enso-portable.7z.sfx.exe) the portable binary distribution (no installation is required).